Doing Business in Egypt - Cairo

 - Unemployment: 9.7%

-- The main Egyptian economic sectors are tourism, textiles, cement, food industry, chemicals, metals, pharmaceuticals, hydrocarbons, construction,
+- The main Egyptian economic sectors are tourism, textiles, cement, food industry, chemicals, metals, pharmaceuticals, hydrocarbons, construction, and light manufacturing

 - Egypt is considered the gateway to some of the largest markets in the world, as Egypt and maintains regional preferential